 ARTICLE 21 - TERM OF AGREEMENT

-This MOU shall be effective from execution for Fiscal year 2025 to June 30, 2025.
-The parties may, by mutual written consent, agree to an amendment to this MOU.
+This MOU shall be effective from May 4, 2025 to June 30, 2028.
+For the purposes of contract interpretation or clarification, the parties may, by mutual written consent, acknowledge a written clarification to this MOU.